- Careers (CEIAG)

 - At transition meetings held at our local feeder primary schools before students commence at HCC.

-- We have an 'open door policy' so visits and tours of the college and the LAN Department are welcomed throughout the academic year.
-Furthermore, in the summer term of Year 6, additional transition afternoons are held for students identified by feeder schools.
-This allows students who have an additional need to meet the LAN department, familiarise themselves with the buildings around the school and the types of lessons that they will experience in Year 7.
+- In the summer term of Year 6, additional transition afternoons are held for students identified by feeder schools.
+This allows students who have an additional need to meet the HUB department, familiarise themselves with the school and the types of lessons that they will experience in Year 7 and for HCC to assess learning needs.

 - Parents and Year 6 students are invited to attend a transition evening where families are able to meet the student's Mentor, House Leader and the Additional Needs team.
 Parents are encouraged to discuss their child's individual needs with the student's mentor or subject teachers.
-This may, if considered necessary, lead to a separate meeting with the student's Mentor, House Leader and/or Director of Learning (DoL) LAN to discuss next steps.
+This may, if considered necessary, lead to a separate meeting with the student's Mentor, House Leader and/or SENCO to discuss next steps.

 How will school staff support my child?